At home date night for teens don’t have to be boring. Check out these cheap, cute, and FUN date ideas for teenage couples at home.

-Pick out your favorites.
-Stop your virtual tour to talk about something you see.
-And pick out which painting reminds you of each other, and why!
+Your teen couple can pick out their favorites, stop the virtual tour to talk about something they see, and pick out which painting reminds them of each other, and why!

 3. Complete an At-Home Volunteer Project Together

 Did you know that there are tons of ways to volunteer from home?
-Pick one, and invite your girlfriend or boyfriend to complete it alongside with you for a date day, evening, or night.
+Your teen can pick one, and invite their girlfriend or boyfriend to complete it alongside with them for a date day, evening, or night.

 4. Do a Blind Taste Testing

-You want to set up a blind taste test for each other.
+And then set up a blind taste test for each other!

 You can either do this by each of you picking out 5-7 items from the fridge/pantry and setting up a round for the other person.

-OR, you can ask Mom and Dad to help you plan for the date night by asking THEM to come up with the 5-7 foods and set them up so that neither you nor your date know what the foods are.
+OR, they can ask you to help plan for the date night by coming up with the 5-7 foods and setting them up so that neither your teen nor their date know what the foods are.

 Keep score, and see who can guess the greatest number of foods on taste alone.

-Hint: make sure you ask your date if they have any food allergies before doing this.
+Hint: make sure you ask your teen's date if they have any food allergies before doing this.